ishantanu/tfl-rust/README.md

     - Gets a list of valid modes
     - Gets a list of valid ServiceTypes to filter on
     - Gets a list of valid severity codes
+    - Gets all lines and their valid routes for given modes, including the name and id of the originating and terminating stops for each route
+    - Gets all valid routes for given line id, including the sequence of stops on each route.

 ## References/Credits